satlus/aws-glacier-concurrent-delete/README.md

   * Ability to resume delete operations from a specific ArchiveID (recover from failure)

 ## Limitations
-  * Does not run the inventory retrieval job (you must do that first)
+  * Does not run the inventory retrieval job [(you must do this first)](https://docs.aws.amazon.com/amazonglacier/latest/dev/deleting-vaults-cli.html)

 ## Usage
 ### First Run
 1. Ensure your aws cli is properly configured to connect to your vault
-1. [Run the archive inventory job via the aws cli to produce a list of archives in a json file](https://docs.aws.amazon.com/amazonglacier/latest/dev/deleting-vaults-cli.html) (this can take up to 5hrs)
+1. [If you haven't already, run the archive inventory job via the aws cli to produce a list of archives in a json file](https://docs.aws.amazon.com/amazonglacier/latest/dev/deleting-vaults-cli.html) (this can take up to 5hrs)
 1. Edit [agcd.cfg](./agcd.cfg)

 ```